Cloudflare outage easing after impacting thousands of internet users

-A global outage at web-infrastructure firm Cloudflare began to ease on Tuesday after preventing thousands from accessing major internet platforms, including X and ChatGPT.
+A global outage at web infrastructure firm Cloudflare began to ease on Tuesday (Nov 18) after preventing thousands from accessing major internet platforms, including X and ChatGPT.

-Cloudflare, whose network handles around a fifth of web traffic, said it started to investigate the internal service degradation around 6:40 a.m.
-ET.
+Cloudflare, whose network handles around a fifth of web traffic, said it started to investigate the internal service degradation around 6.40am ET (7.40pm, Singapore time).
 It has deployed a fix but some customers might still be impacted as it recovers service.

 Cloudflare - whose shares were down about 5 per cent in premarket trading - runs one of the world's largest networks that helps websites and apps load faster and stay online by protecting them from traffic surges and cyberattacks.